FOR IMMEDIATE RELEASE

 May 16, 2013

 (305) 670-1101 Ext.
 1023

 ST. CROIX, U.S. Virgin Islands ― Quintairos, Prieto, Wood & Boyer, P.A.
-(QPWB) trial attorneys Ryan C. Meade and William E. Crabill, partners in the U.S. Virgin Islands and Miami offices of QPWB, obtained a defense verdict for their client, the Divi Carina Bay Hotel and Casino.
+(QPWB) trial attorney Ryan C. Meade, a partner in the U.S. Virgin Islands and Miami offices of QPWB, obtained a defense verdict for his client, the Divi Carina Bay Hotel and Casino.
 The Claimant brought negligence charges against the casino seeking significant damages for injuries she allegedly sustained during an “elevator door slamming” incident that occurred upon entering the Casino’s elevator.

 According to the Claimant’s testimony, the elevator door first slammed closed on her head and arms.
 Thereafter, it allegedly opened and again slammed closed, this time hitting her knee.

 Following an American Arbitration Association hearing, given the monumental weight of the evidence in favor of the Divi Hotel and Casino and the clear evidence of fraud in the Claimant’s allegations, the presiding Arbitrator determined there was no liability on the part of Respondent, Divi and entered a finding in its favor.